Chögyam Trungpa’s original artwork shown in this presentation is copyrighted material; © 2017 Diana J. Mukpo; presented here with her kind permission.

 - In Section 1, Jack asks Rachel Martin to sing Tara songs to open the weekend.

-- In Sections 2 through 4 Jack tells the story how he met Chögyam Trungpa, and describes the circumstances of working with Rinpoche on art and design projects.
+- In Sections 2 and 4 Jack tells the story how he met Chögyam Trungpa, and describes the circumstances of working with Rinpoche on art and design projects.

 - Sections 5 through 11 are the body of the talk.
 Here, Jack delves into the depth and richness of the teachings he received.
 Using some familiar and some previously unseen diagrams, he illustrates the theoretical foundations of these teachings.